yeujenl/UCIBootCamp/Credit-Risk-Classification/README.md

 Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
 For example:
 * The model has a high accuracy of 0.99, precision and recall for both 0 and 1 are higher than 0.85, thus the model is a fairly accurate model.
-* While it appears the model may be biased towards 0 (True) results, the balanced accuracy score is 0.94, so I believe the machine learning model can still be recommended.
+* While it appears the model may be biased towards 0 (False) results, the balanced accuracy score is 0.94, so I believe the machine learning model can still be recommended.